shubhamgadekar-tudip/secondsession/README.md

 # secondsession
-Thsi is git's second session.
+This is git's second session.